YukiGasai/obsidian-google-calendar/docs/Advanced/AutoCreate.md

 # Auto Create Event Notes

 The plugin allows you to generate notes automatically from Google Events.
-1. To achieve this, activate enable `Auto create Event Notes` inside the settings.
+1. To achieve this, enable `Auto create Event Notes` inside the settings.
 1. Select an Import date range.
 This is the range in which events are checked.
 The center is always today.
 1. Google events that contain `:obsidian:` inside the description will create new notes if the plugin starts